In-Run Data Shapley for Adam Optimizer: Related Work

 \section{Related Work}

 \textbf{Data Attribution Methods.} Data attribution quantifies the influence of individual data points on model predictions.
 A foundational approach uses \emph{influence functions}, originating from statistics~\citep{cook1980characterizations}.
-In deep learning, \citet{koh2017understanding} applies first-order Taylor expansions and inverse Hessian–vector products to estimate the impact of training samples.
-These methods aid model interpretation and have been extended to study large language models~\citep{grosse2023studying}.
-However, influence functions can be unstable in non-convex settings~\citep{basu2021influence}.
-To address this, Trajectory-based methods like TracIn~\citep{pruthi2020estimating} approximate influence by accumulating gradient dot products along training, avoiding second-order derivatives.
-Recent work improved robustness and reduced training costs further.
-For example, Datamodels~\citep{ilyas2022datamodels} learn mappings from training subsets to model outputs at increased computational cost.
-DAVINZ~\citep{wu2022davinz} estimates data value at initialization, while others remove validation set dependence~\citep{xu2021validation}.
+In deep learning, \citet{koh2017understanding} apply first-order Taylor expansions and inverse Hessian-vector products to estimate the effect of training samples.
+Several works improve the scalability of influence-function computation.
+For example, LiSSA provides a stochastic approximation to inverse Hessian-vector products~\citep{agarwal2017second}, while recent methods such as DataInf and HyperINF further accelerate influence estimation for large-scale models and parameter-efficient fine-tuning settings~\citep{kwon2023datainf,zhou2024hyperinf}.
+Influence-function methods have also been extended to study large language models~\citep{grosse2023studying}, but they can be unstable in non-convex settings~\citep{basu2020influence}.
+Trajectory-based methods provide another line of data attribution.
+For example, TracIn~\citep{pruthi2020estimating} avoids explicit Hessian inversion by accumulating gradient dot-products along the training trajectory.
+A related line of work differentiates through the training process, including approximate unrolling and metagradient-based attribution~\citep{bae2024training,ilyas2025magic}.
+These methods estimate how a data perturbation propagates through future optimization steps and affects the final trained model.
+Other methods take different perspectives on data value.
+Datamodels~\citep{ilyas2022datamodels} learn mappings from training subsets to model outputs at a higher computational cost.
+DAVINZ~\citep{wu2022davinz} estimates data value at initialization, while validation-free methods remove dependence on a held-out validation set~\citep{xu2021validation}.
+In-Run Data Shapley takes a different perspective: it defines a step-wise local utility along the realized training trajectory and aggregates local Shapley values across iterations~\citep{wang2025data}.
+Our work follows this in-run perspective and addresses a different question: how to make the step-wise Shapley utility consistent with the optimizer that actually generated the trajectory.

-\textbf{Data Shapley Value.} To quantify data value, prior work adopts the Shapley value from cooperative game theory~\citep{shapley1953value}.
-In machine learning, Data Shapley~\citep{ghorbani2019data} treats training samples as players and model performance as the payoff, but exact computation is NP-hard, motivating efficient approximations.